The Galvin property under the Ultrapower Axiom: In the canonical inner models

-Conversely, since \(U\) is the Ketonen least non-Galvin ultrafilter, by Theorem \ref{Theorem: Galvin Improvment}, \(U\) is irreducible and not a $p$-point.
-Moreover, \(U\) is a \(\gamma\)-complete ultrafilter on \(\gamma\) for some measurable cardinal \(\gamma\).
-Let \(\lambda = \sup \{j_U(f)(\gamma) : f\colon \gamma\rightarrow\gamma\}\), and let \(D\) be the ultrafilter on \(\gamma\) derived from \(j_U\) using \(\lambda\).
+Let \(D\) be the ultrafilter on \(\gamma\) derived from \(j_U\) using \(\lambda\).
 Then \(D\) is below \(U\) in the Ketonen order.
-Since \(\cf^{M_U}(\lambda) \leq \gamma^\gamma\), \(D\) concentrates on singular cardinals.
+Since \(\cf^{M_U}(\lambda) \leq 2^\gamma\), \(D\) concentrates on singular cardinals.
 Moreover, for any \(f\in \gamma^\gamma\), \(\lambda\) is closed under \(j_U(f)\) --- that is, \(j_U(f)[\lambda]\subseteq \lambda\) --- so \(D\) concentrates on the set of closure points of \(f\).
 It follows that \(D\) extends the closed unbounded filter.
 Therefore \(W\) is below \(D\) in the Ketonen order, so by the transitivity of the Ketonen order, \(W\) is below \(U\) in the Ketonen order.
 It follows that \(U = W\) as claimed.
 This implies that \(U\) extends the club filter, which proves the theorem. \end{proof} Let us turn our attention to the non-Galvin cardinals.
 Main Theorem \ref{mtheorem: non-Galvin ulder UA is optimal}, which we now prove, shows that the existence of a non-Galvin cardinal is exactly the large cardinal assumption needed to conclude the existence of non-Galvin ultrafilters in an inner model. \begin{theorem}[UA] Assume that every irreducible ultrafilter is Dodd sound.
 If there is a $\kappa$-complete non-Galvin ultrafilter on an uncountable cardinal $\kappa$, then there is a non-Galvin cardinal. \end{theorem} \begin{proof} Let $W$ be a non-Galvin ultrafilter on $\kappa$.
 By Theorem \ref{Theorem: Factorization into irreducibles}, $W$ is Rudin-Keisler equivalent to an $n$-fold sum of irreducible ultrafilters.
 By Theorem \ref{Theorem: Galvin Improvment}, it is impossible that all these ultrafilters are $p$-points (even on measure one sets) so $\kappa$ must carry an irreducible ultrafilter $U$ which is not a $p$-point.
 By our assumption, every irreducible is Dodd sound.
-Since $U$ is a $\kappa$-complete ultrafilter non $p$-point Dodd sound ultrafilter, Lemma \ref{Lemma: Soundness implies non-Galvin cardinal} applies we conclude that $\kappa$ is a non-Galvin cardinal. \end{proof} \begin{proposition}[UA] If \(\kappa\) is \(\kappa\)-compact and no cardinal \(\nu < \kappa\) is \(\kappa\)-supercompact, then \(\kappa\) a limit of non-Galvin cardinals. \begin{proof} Since \(\kappa\) is \(\kappa\)-compact, a theorem of Kunen \cite[Lemma 3]{KUNEN1971} implies that for every \(\xi < (2^{\kappa})^+\), there is a countably complete ultrafilter \(U\) on \(\kappa\) such that \(j_U(\xi) > \xi\).
+Since $U$ is a $\kappa$-complete, non $p$-point, Dodd sound ultrafilter, Lemma \ref{Lemma: Soundness implies non-Galvin cardinal} applies, and we conclude that $\kappa$ is a non-Galvin cardinal. \end{proof} \begin{proposition}[UA] If \(\kappa\) is \(\kappa\)-compact and no cardinal \(\nu < \kappa\) is \(\kappa\)-supercompact, then \(\kappa\) a limit of non-Galvin cardinals. \begin{proof} Since \(\kappa\) is \(\kappa\)-compact, a theorem of Kunen \cite[Lemma 3]{KUNEN1971} implies that for every \(\xi < (2^{\kappa})^+\), there is a countably complete ultrafilter \(U\) on \(\kappa\) such that \(j_U(\xi) > \xi\).
 Let \(U_\xi\) denote the Ketonen least such ultrafilter.
 By \cite[Lemma 7.4.34]{GoldbergUA} and \cite[Proposition 8.3.39]{GoldbergUA}, \(U_\xi\) is a \textit{Mitchell point}: for any ultrafilter \(W<_{\Bbbk} U\), \(W\) lies below \(U\) in the Mitchell order.

 Since \(\kappa\) is strongly inaccessible, there is an \(\omega\)-club \(C\subseteq(2^\kappa)^+\) such that for all \(\xi\in C\), for all countably complete ultrafilters \(D\) of rank less than \(\xi\) in the Ketonen order, \(j_D(\xi) = \xi\).
 For \(\xi \in C\), \(U_\xi\) is a uniform irreducible ultrafilter on \(\kappa\), and so it follows from \cite[Theorem 8.2.23]{GoldbergUA} that \(U_\xi\) witnesses \(\crit(j_{U_\xi})\) is \({<}\kappa\)-supercompact.
 Since \(\kappa\) is measurable, it follows that \(\crit(j_{U_\xi})\) is \(\kappa\)-supercompact, and so by the assumptions of the proposition, \(\crit(j_{U_\xi}) = \kappa\).
 In other words \(U_\xi\) is \(\kappa\)-complete.